-• Soil condition - the overall soil condition in the 10 SMUs across the Border Rivers-Gwydir region, which cover about 52% of the region, was rated good.
+• Soil condition - the overall soil condition in the 10 SMUs across the Western region, which cover about 17% of the region, was rated good.
 Individual SMUs were rated as being in either fair or good condition but with large variation between monitoring sites within SMUs.
-The lowest scoring indicators within individual SMUs were rated poor and included sheet erosion and soil structure.
+The lowest-scoring indicator within individual SMUs was wind erosion which rated as very poor while gully erosion, organic carbon and soil structure rated as poor.

-Expected trend for SMUs, based on the degree to which land management is within capability, is steady except for the 'Inverell Basalts', 'Rowena Floodplain' and 'Northern Tableland Basalts' which are predicted to show an improvement in condition.
-The expected trend across indicators is stable except for acidity which is predicted to improve, and organic carbon and soil structure which are predicted to decline.
+Expected trend for SMUs, based on the degree to which land management is within capability, is steady.
+The expected trend across indicators is stable for acidity and organic carbon and an improvement for sheet erosion, gully erosion, wind erosion, soil structure and soil salinity.